 Published: March 28, 2024

-I expand a bit more here on my tweet comparing vector databases, I go into embedding models and their applications in Retrieval-Augmented Generation (RAG) systems.
-Here, I’ve gathered tips and insights on using embeddings effectively to improve RAG.
+Building on my tweet comparing vector databases, I dive deeper into embedding models and their applications in Retrieval-Augmented Generation (RAG) systems.
+The landscape of embedding models evolves rapidly, and understanding how to leverage them effectively can dramatically improve your retrieval systems.

 Embedding Models and Retrieval Techniques